 As maximum coupling occurs at resonance frequencies, the length of the cables has to be taken into account.
 In order to determine limits, the maximum coupling from cables of lengths from 0.5 m up to 2.2 m is calculated.
-The given values for current limits on power cables can be used for 70 mm2 cables of lengths from 0.5 m up to 2.2 m.
+The given

-shows peak values of limits for interference currents on the shielded and the unshielded high-voltage bus in a way that the current limits are met on a closely placed signal line as defined in the standards [5], Table 6).
-In comparison, the lowest limits (class 5) defined in the standards for signal lines are also pictured in .
+Figure 12 shows peak values of limits for interference currents on the shielded and the unshielded high-voltage bus so, that the current limits on a closely placed signal line as defined in the standards [5], Table 6) are met.
+For comparison the lowest limits (class 5) defined in the standards for signal lines are also pictured in Figure 12.
 The limits on the high-voltage bus are pictured for all defined classes but the limits fulfilling class 5 requirements are emphasized.
 Limits on the unshielded high-voltage bus are 18 dB higher than standard limits.
 Interference currents on the shielded high-voltage bus can be another 37 dB higher than on the unshielded bus.

-The interference current limits to fulfill the requirements concerning interference voltage at the measurement port of the LISN [5], Table 4) are shown in .
-In comparison, the lowest voltage limits (class 5) defined in the standards for power input terminals are also pictured converted to current limits on the low-voltage system according to .
-Again limits on the unshielded high-voltage bus are 18 dB higher than standard limits and limits for the shielded high-voltage bus can be another 37 dB higher than on the unshielded bus.
-Limits in are lower than limits in .
+The interference current limits to fulfill the requirements concerning interference voltage at the measurement port of the LISN [5], Table 4) are shown in Figure 13.
+For comparison, the lowest voltage limits (class 5) defined in the standards for power input terminals are also pictured converted to current limits on the low-voltage system according to Figure 13.
+Again limits on the unshielded high-voltage bus are 18 dB higher than standard limits and limits for the shielded high-voltage bus.
+Limits in Figure 13 are lower than limits in Figure 12.
 These limits allow the discussion of shielding versus filtering effort in terms of costs, weight and space.